 Even though ranking number one is not that important, landing your page on one of the first two pages is.

-Statistics search engines show indicate that just 7% of users ever visit the third page of search results.
+Statistics on search engines show indicate that just 7% of users ever visit the third page of search results.

 47. Optimize your SEO strategy for voice search.